 What’s next?

-As soon as they come up with a proposal and is implemented by the browsers, 3D engines should support it automatically.
-Hopefully, we will see new extensions arriving to the WebGL and WebXR ecosystem to improve the performance and quality of the rendering, such as the ones exposed by Nvidia VRWorks (eg: Variable Rate Shading and Lens Matched Shading).
+As soon as they come up with a proposal and it is implemented by the browsers, 3D engines should support it automatically.
+Hopefully, we will see new extensions arriving in the WebGL and WebXR ecosystem to improve the performance and quality of rendering, such as those exposed by Nvidia VRWorks (e.g., Variable Rate Shading

 References